 Gold prices fall further today.
 Check rates in your city here

-- Gold prices vary according to the tax structure across states and cities.
-The prices mentioned below are exclusive of the Goods and Services Tax (GST), TCS, and other taxes and may vary in showrooms.
-Check rates in your city here

-Gold prices fell for the fifth day on Wednesday following decline in global rates.
-Similarly, silver prices also continued to witness a downward trend.
-On the Multi Commodity Exchange (MCX), gold futures fell 0.3 per cent to near one-year low of ₹44,300.
-Silver also declined 0.8 per cent to ₹62,617 per kg.
-In the previous session on Tuesday, gold had declined by 0.5 per cent while silver fell by 1.7 per cent.

-Spot prices of 22-carat gold on Wednesday went up by ₹640 per 10 gram.
-The price of 10 gram of 22-carat gold on Wednesday stood at ₹43,630 per 10 grams while the price of 10 gram of 24-carat gold stood at ₹44,630, according to good returns.
+Gold and silver prices in India were lower on Monday, tracking global markets.
+On Multi Commodity Exchange (MCX), June gold futures were down 0.14 per cent to ₹45,355 per 10 gram and silver futures were at ₹65,070 per kg.
+Spot gold prices for 10 gram 22-carat-gold stood at ₹43,920 and 24-carat-gold was at ₹44,910, according to Good Returns.
+Gold prices have been witnessing a downward trend since hitting ₹56,200 in August last year.
+For the first three months of this year, gold prices fell nearly ₹5,000 per 10 gram.
 Gold prices vary according to the tax structure across states and cities.
 The prices mentioned below are exclusive of the Goods and Services Tax (GST), TCS, and other taxes and may vary in showrooms.

 |City